 Contrary to popular belief, varicose veins on the face are not always caused by poor lifestyle choices.
 Even though they can be a factor, most varicose veins appearing on the face can be down to genetics and family history such as deep vein thrombosis (DVT).
 Obesity can also contribute to the prominence of varicose veins.

-Varicose veins on the face and neck can be caused by an increase in blood flow to those areas; this causes any present blood vessels to become more prominent and visible.
+Varicose veins on the face and neck can be caused by an increase in blood circulation and blood flow to those areas; this causes any present blood vessels to become more prominent and visible.

 There is also a medical condition that could cause varicose veins to appear on the neck and face; this condition is called rosacea.
 Patients who suffer from rosacea have skin that tends to flush easily.
 It can also be characterised by additional skin problems such as papules and red bumps.

 Environmental damage to the skin can also be a factor in the appearance of varicose veins.
-One denominator is direct sunlight, since sun damage can cause veins to become more prominent; this is one of the reasons why it is so important to wear sunscreen throughout the year even if you don’t intend to be in the sun for a long period of time and protect your skin properly.
+One denominator is direct sunlight since sun damage can cause veins to become more prominent; this is one of the reasons why it is so important to wear sunscreen throughout the year even if you don’t intend to be in the sun for a long period of time and protect your skin properly.

 As we mentioned earlier, a laser used for varicose vein treatment will target the red colour inside the veins.
 However, this is not the case for all laser types; this is why the choice of laser is so vital for this type of treatment to resolve the symptoms of varicose veins.

-Most patients can resume their normal activities post-treatment; this since there is usually no downtime connected to laser treatments or the need for compression stockings.
-That being said, patients can experience some redness or other side-effects from the laser treatment.
+Most patients can resume their normal activities post-treatment; since there is usually no downtime connected to laser treatments or the need for compression stockings.
+That being said, patients can experience some redness or other side effects from the laser treatment.
 Thus, it is important to follow the post-treatment guidelines obtained at the Dr Lanzer Clinic carefully.